ajaymiranda/ECS189L/PeerReview-Exercise2.md

 ___
 #### Justifaction #####
-Write justifaction here.
+Works as intended, each of the cases are properly handled.

 ___
 ### Stage 2 ###

-- [ ] Perfect
+- [X] Perfect
 - [ ] Great
 - [ ] Good
 - [ ] Satisfactory